-Ruin Nation uses a variant of the rules from Spaceship Zero: The Roleplaying Game published by Green Ronin Publishing, available from your local game retailer and greenronin.com.
-Please go buy a copy to support the authors and publisher of this ENnie-Award winning game.
+Ruin Nation uses a variant of the rules from the ENnie Award-winning Spaceship Zero: The Roleplaying Game published by Green Ronin Publishing.

 Note that the Spaceship Zero rules (a percentile based system) have been modified for this setting, which is more grim and gritty, but in some ways more cartoony.
-Players should expect a much higher turnover rate of their characters than perhaps any other game except perhaps West End Games/Mongoose Publishing’s Paranoia!
+Players should expect more violence and gore and a much higher turnover rate of their characters than your typical RPG.

 Ruin Nation CHARACTER SHEET:

 I. CHARACTER TYPES

 PURESTRAIN HUMANS represent the baseline of the four attributes (Brawn, Brains, Balance, Bravado) and have the highest amount of skills (such as Disguise, First Aid, etc).
 Only humans can have CYBERNETIC PARTS (see below).

 MUTATED HUMANS generally have a higher Brawn and Bravado than purestrain humans, but have a lower average Balance and Brains.
 Mutated humans trade in their skill points for MUTATIONS (see below)

 MUTATED ANIMALS can be any non-human animal that travels with the group, be it mammal, insect, mollusk, or even a teenage ninja terrapin.
 Animal characters can also be much smaller than man-sized.
 Animals are less intelligent but more dexterous than humans.

 Just like in Spaceship Zero, each character has four attributes – BRAWN, BALANCE, BRAINS and BRAVADO.
 These are rolled randomly, and depending on your character type, the minimums and maximums vary.
 Typically they run from 03 to 20.